 Trends That Are Reshaping the Legal Industry

-As legal professionals position themselves to survive the peaks and troughs of an ailing economy, a number of distinct trends have emerged in the legal industry.
-Most of these trends help law firms and organizations become more efficient, productive and competitive in a global market.
-Other trends result from changing demographics, attitudes and work styles.
+A number of distinct trends have emerged in the legal industry as professionals position themselves to survive the peaks and troughs of the economy.
+Most of these trends help law firms and organizations become more efficient, productive, and competitive in a global market.
+Others result from changing demographics, attitudes, and work styles.

-Recent amendments to the Federal Rules of Civil Procedure make electronically stored information such as e-mails, instant messages, voicemails, e-calendars, graphics and data on handheld devices discoverable in litigation.
-The discovery of electronically stored information (ESI) is known as electronic discovery.
+Amendments to the Federal Rules of Civil Procedure have made electronically stored information discoverable in litigation, including e-mails, instant messages, voicemails, e-calendars, graphics, and data on handheld devices.
+The discovery of electronically stored information (ESI) is referred to as electronic discovery.

-The explosive growth of ESI has increased the cost and complexity of the e-discovery process and forever changed the face of large-scale, complex litigation.
-New roles in litigation support, e-discovery, and trial technology have emerged to address the electronic realities of a digital age.
+The explosive growth of ESI has increased the cost and complexity of the e-discovery process, and it's changed the face of large-scale, complex litigation.
+Roles in litigation support, e-discovery, and trial technology have emerged to address the electronic realities of a digital age.

 The Multi-Generational Workforce